Creating a Workout Program

 But first, you need to know the definition of two simple words used in weight training, Rep and Set.
 Rep is short for repetition.
 Each rep is one lift, up and down.
 A set is the number of reps you do in a row without a pause.

-- For high mass, high strength and power you should probably do 6 to 8 reps.
-But on some exercises such as squats or the bench press doing as few as 2 reps can make a difference.
+- For high mass, high strength and power, you should probably do 6 to 8 reps.
+But on some exercises such as squats or the bench press doing as few as two reps can make a difference.
 A longer rest of two to five minutes between sets is generally the rule for heavy weights and low reps.

 The ideal number of sets is different for everybody.
 Most experts believe that between two and four sets of each exercise is enough.
 But if you don't have much time, one set is better than none, as long as you're fatiguing the muscles.